elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-CNN.md

 Notes:

 Note that we specify the ksize in 4 dimensions because X is four dimensions: row, height, width, channels.
-We almost never use a stride across row (which makes no sense) and rarely across channes (RGB).
+We almost never use a stride across row (which makes no sense) and rarely across channels (RGB).
 Mainly stride is used for height and width convolutions.
 So it's index 1 (second from left), and 2 (third from left) that is altered.